 The following resume template is an image that you can view only.
 It's meant to show how the chronological resume is structured.

 If you need to download a chronological resume template, please see my Ready-Made Resume Builder, which has many chronological resume templates in several graphic designs.

 - Resume Samples — Written or reviewed by Susan Ireland's Resume Team.
 They can be browsed by type of job, resume format used, and problem solved.

-- Susan Ireland's Ready-Made Resumes — professional resume templates including a lot of chronological resume formats that you can download in Word.
+- Susan Ireland's Ready-Made Resume Builder — professional resume templates including a lot of chronological resume formats that you can download in Word.